-Numerous research on teacher attrition have linked stress to burnout.
+Numerous studies on teacher attrition have linked stress to burnout.
 Teaching entails stress in the cutthroat world of today.
 A person's response determines whether stress is good or bad.
 For instance, a teacher's quality and job satisfaction will increase if he makes an effort to meet the demands of his students, indicating that stress has positive benefits.
 However, tension is hazardous and might lead to freezing if the teacher exhibits medical or emotional illnesses.
 Though only a small percentage of instructors express their feelings of freezing, it is important to comprehend this phenomenon because the majority of them encounter it.

-Teacher-freezing can be defined in an indirect manner by a number of factors:
+Teacher burnout can be defined indirectly by several factors:

-1. Issues with families 2.
-Customs and traditions, particularly with regard to women 3.
-A teacher's physical or mental sickness.
-4. Inadequate drive and enthusiasm.
-5. Unhappiness at work.
-6. Negative perspective 7.
-An excessive amount of work and complication.
-8. The clash between traditional and modern approaches.
-9. The social setting 10.
-Adequate working conditions and surroundings 11.
-Insufficient pay compared to their abilities.
-12. Authorities & Administration.
+- 1. Issues with families - 2.
+Customs and traditions, particularly about women.

+- 3. A teacher's physical or mental sickness. - 4. inadequate drive and enthusiasm. - 5.
+Unhappiness at work. - 6.
+Negative perspective. - 7.
+An excessive amount of work and complication. - 8.
+The clash between traditional and modern approaches. - 9.
+The social setting. - 10.
+Adequate working conditions and surroundings. - 11.
+Insufficient pay compared to their abilities. - 12.
+Authorities & Administration

-Students will be impacted by a teacher hiring freeze in the following ways:
+Students will be impacted by a teacher's Burnout in the following ways:

-- It has a negative impact on how the pupils behave in class. - It has a negative impact on their overall development. - It causes pupils to have unfavourable thoughts about their teachers and education. - It creates a bad impression between the teacher and the students. - The students were demoralized about their teacher as a result, and they stopped taking it seriously. - Teachers won't have as much time to give each student personalized feedback. - Teachers will have less time to prepare, the quality of the lessons may suffer. - Students will have fewer options for subjects to study. - Less time will be available for each student's pastoral care and supervision. - Less time will be available for teachers and specific pupils to work one-on-one. - Students will have less options for extra-curricular activities. - Keeping pupils safe and healthy will be a bigger concern for the institutions. - Positive student performance outcomes will be jeopardized, and the caliber of our students' learning chances would be compromised. - Parents and students will face more demands on the operational funds of institute.
+- It hurts how the pupils behave in class. - It hurts their overall development. - It causes pupils to have unfavorable thoughts about their teachers and education. - It creates a bad impression between the teacher and the students. - The students were demoralized about their teacher as a result, and they stopped taking it seriously. - Teachers won't have as much time to give each student personalized feedback. - Teachers will have less time to prepare, the quality of the lessons may suffer. - Students will have fewer options for subjects to study. - Less time will be available for each student's pastoral care and supervision. - Less time will be available for teachers and specific pupils to work one-on-one. - Students will have less options for extra-curricular activities. - Keeping pupils safe and healthy will be a bigger concern for the institutions. - Positive student performance outcomes will be jeopardized, and the caliber of our students' learning chances would be compromised. - Parents and students will face more demands on the operational funds of the institute.

 Thus, Students from all walks of life have expressed dissatisfaction with the state of education, blaming it on the laziness, boredom, and indifference of educators.
 This means that we must eliminate the teachers' disinterest, increase their zeal, and encourage them to take an innovative approach to both teaching and research in order to improve educational standards.
 They are unable to complete their work efficiently or even correctly as a result.
-Though they are just as important as teaching and research, moral, axiological, social, cultural, and psychological components of education are not given nearly as much attention as they could.
+Though they are just as important as teaching and research, moral, axiological, social, cultural, and psychological components of education are not given nearly as much attention as they deserve.
 This study represents a new attempt in this approach, aiming to find factors that are related to teachers' shortcomings in both teaching and research.